-Farmers and land managers must follow these cross compliance rules from 1 January 2017 for the whole year if they claim for the Basic Payment Scheme (BPS), a stewardship scheme or the English Woodland Grant Scheme (EWGS) in 2017.
+Farmers and land managers must follow these cross compliance rules from 1 January 2018 if they claim for the Basic Payment Scheme (BPS), a stewardship scheme or the English Woodland Grant Scheme (EWGS) in 2018.

 Find the latest rules on the cross compliance pages.

 If your land was in an NVZ for the first time in 2017 you should read about the transitional arrangements under Nutrient management: Nitrate Vulnerable Zones.

 Inspections – changes to how RPA checks existing rules